hsuyeehtet/ABC-Job-Portal/README.md

 # Product Perspective
 The project perspective is to Develop, Implement & Document Community Portal Website.

 Registration form will be hosted in the abc portal website.

-Login form will be hosted in the abc portal website. the registration form and login form will be developed in the secured folder.
+Login form will be hosted in the abc portal website.

+The registration form and login form will be developed in the secured folder.